simoneg80/Beauty-Tips/README.md

 * Functionality to save comments or topics
 * Store feature
 * Responsive design
+* Functionality to post a photo or video

 ## The MIT License (MIT)
 Copyright (c) 2023 Simone Green